Toric Blowups (Experimental)

 The following methods blow up toric varieties.
 The closed subscheme along which the blowup is constructed can be provided in different formats.
 We discuss the methods in ascending generality.

 For our most specialized blowup method, we focus on the n-th cone in the fan of the variety v in question.
-This cone need not be maximal.
-The ensuing star subdivision will subdivide this cone about its "diagonal" (the sum of all its rays).
+This cone need not be a maximal cone and cannot be the zero-dimensional cone.
+The ensuing star subdivision will subdivide this cone about its barycenter (the primitive generator of the sum of all its rays).
 The result of this will always be a toric variety:

 blow_upMethod